gabrielchuv/SE7/Portfolio/ProjectEvaluation.md

 by allocating or deallocating work accordingly.
 ***

-### Reflection on the impact of COVID-19
+### Reflection on The Impact of COVID-19
 Remote working had both positives and negatives.
-Working from home rather than in a lab at university meant that we could better focus and work more efficiently.
-We ensured to use Teams everyday and communicate with each other about any issues or challenges that arised.
+Working from home rather than in a lab at university meant that we could focus better and work more efficiently.
+We ensured to use Microsoft Teams everyday and communicate with each other about any issues or challenges that arised.
 In addition, remote working allowed everyone to work independently and at their own pace.

 With that said, remote working also made some aspects of this project difficult.
-The ideation process and the design process would have been a lot more efficient in-person, as it would have been easier to sketch and move ideas around (although Miro worked it’s not the same experience).
+The ideation and design process would have been a lot more efficient in-person, as it would have been easier to sketch and move ideas around (although Miro worked it’s not the same experience).
 In addition, pair programming was proven to be more difficult as one could often feel isolated.
 Another aspect which was also a bit challenging was user interviews, it